Making Code Happen

 background sky effect

 Some levels even have precipitation effects like rain and snow.
-This is a great way to demonstrate the particle system and collision physics.
+I thought that would be a great way to demonstrate the particle system and collision physics.
 More importantly it adds a layer of atmosphere to the game that helps each level feel like a more unique and interesting place.

 Sound Design